zattoo/use-double-click/README.md

 Make sure you have at least version 16.8 of `react` and `react-dom` installed, or otherwise hooks won't work for you.

-### Documentation and live example

-Article should come here...

 ### Usage
 ```jsx
 export const Example = () => {